anidu001/-hackbio-biocoding-internship./README.md

-$HackBio Biocoding Internship – Stage 1 Solutions$
+*HackBio Biocoding Internship – Stage 1 Solutions*

 To tackle this task, we developed a set of R scripts for Stage 1 of the HackBio Biocoding Internship.
 These scripts focus on problems related to genomics and population modelling.

-Project Overview
+*Project Overview*
 In this repository, we have implemented four key scripts:
 Translating DNA sequences into protein sequences Simulating and visualizing logistic growth curves